Alfusainey/stackoverflow-meet-replication/README.md

 Each case study directory has a `README.md` file that provides specific documentation, including instructions for running the code, a description of the datasets used, and any particular setup or configuration details required for replication.

+#### `sql` directory:

-- `sql`: This directory contains a dump of the database tables containing the data needed for the reproduction.
+This directory contains a dump of the database tables containing the data needed for the reproduction.
 The tables were exported using the `mysqldump` command, as follows:

 ```bash